Binomial distributions

 where (nx)\displaystyle \binom nx is the binomial coefficient or nCx^nC_x.

-This formula is not on the formula booklet.
-But it is very similar to the one for binomial expansion.
+This formula is not on the formula booklet and not required to know But it is very similar to the one for binomial expansion.

 Note: In nn tries, xx could take on n+1n + 1 values from 00 to nn.